Kotlet aka Persian meat patties are one of a kind and an all-time favorite. They are crispy on the outside and juicy on the inside!

 - Add the egg, flour and spices, using your hand, mix everything until well combined.
 The mixture is going to be very sticky.

-- Place a bowl of water near yourself, wet your hands, take 1 1/2 tbsp of the patty mixture, form into oval and fry it in the oil, 2-3 minutes on each side until brown.
+- Place a bowl of water near yourself, wet your hands, take about 2 tablespoons of the patty mixture, form into oval and fry it in the oil, about 5 minutes on each side until brown and cooked inside.

-- Serve warm with tomatoes and pickled cucumber.
+- Serve warm with tomatoes, fries and pickled cucumber.

-- You can skip cooking the potatoes and directly grate them and use them in the mixture.
+- You can boil the potatoes in advance, mash them and add them to the rest of the ingredients.

-- To pan fry the patties, you can use extra virgin olive oil, vegetable or canola oil.
+- To fry the patties, you can use vegetable oil, canola oil or avocado oil.

 - To bake kotlet, preheat the oven to 375F and line a baking sheet with aluminum foil and coat with extra virgin olive oil.
 Shape the patties and place them on the baking sheet and bake in the oven for 30 minutes, flipping half way through.